DannyBen/rush-command/README.md

-Rush is a simple bash script that executes other bash scripts from compatible GitHub repositories ([example rush repository][1]).
+Rush is a simple bash script that executes other bash scripts from compatible GitHub repositories.

+See [this minimal rush repo](repo), or a real life example repo at [DannyBen/rush][1].

-It was designed to easily allow bootstrapping of new linux machines with your desired configuration and installed packages.
+Rush was designed to easily allow bootstrapping of new linux machines with your desired configuration and installed packages.

 Install